mattcburns/ironic-iso/README.md

 The workflow:

+- Runs in a CentOS 9 Stream container to ensure compatibility with CentOS package sources
-- Installs Python and dependencies on `ubuntu-latest`
+- Installs Python and dependencies via `dnf`
 - Installs `diskimage-builder` and `ironic-python-agent-builder`
-- Builds a CentOS Stream 9 based Ironic ISO
+- Builds a CentOS Stream 9 based Ironic ISO with a hybrid BIOS/UEFI bootloader
+- Builds an ESP (EFI System Partition) image using CentOS-provided shim and GRUB
-- Uploads the resulting ISO as a build artifact
+- Uploads the ISO, kernel, initramfs, and ESP image as build artifacts

 ## How to trigger